berkeleybop/berkeleybop.github.io/jobs.md

 #### BBOP Job Openings

-We have no openings at this time.
+BBOP has no openings at this time.
+You may want to check for [other openings at the Berkeley Lab](https://jobs.lbl.gov/).